TicClik/iBrowsy/README.md

 - Use voice input with the microphone button
 - Take screenshots for visual questions

-### Screen Annotation
-- Click the **Screen Annotation** button (pencil icon)
-- Draw over any content on your screen
-- Record your screen with annotations
-- Save screenshots with timestamp

 ### Privacy Features
 - Go to **Settings** → **Privacy** tab
 - Configure blocking levels and performance modes